-- (I) Minutes of Meetings.
+- (k)(I) Minutes of Meetings.
 Committees shall keep minutes of their meetings.
-The minutes shall provide a summary of all business discussed or considered, action taken, the outcome of any votes, and those persons present at committee meetings.
-When completed, the minutes shall be signed by the Chair and maintained by the Staff Liaison for the committee. - (m) Agenda Postings.
+The minutes shall provide a summary of all business discussed or considered, action taken, the outcome of any votes, and those person present at committee meetings.
+When completed, the minutes shall be signed by the Chair and maintained by the Staff Liaison for the committee. - (I)(m) Agenda Postings.
 Notice of all committee meetings shall be posted in accordance with the Texas Open Meetings Act ("TOMA").
-However, since some citizen committee meetings do not meet the definition of a meeting under the TOMA, a good-faith mistake in the publication of the agenda for a meeting to which the TOMA does not apply will not require the cancellation of the meeting. - (n) No Employee Appointments.
+However, since some citizen committee meetings do not meet the definition of a meeting under the TOMA, a good-faith mistake in the publication of the agenda for a meeting to which the TOMA does not apply will not require the cancellation of the meeting. - (m) No Employee Appointments.
 To ensure that citizens have an adequate opportunity to participate on citizen boards, commissions, and committees, current City of Killeen employees will not be appointed to citizen boards, commissions, and committees, even if they are residents of the City of Killeen.
-If an individual who is currently serving on a citizen board, commission, or committee is hired by the City of Killeen, once the current term is complete, he or she is not eligible for reappointment to his or her position on the board, commission, or committee.
-However, an employee may be appointed to a board, commission or committee if state law requires an employee to serve on a specific board because of that employee's position with the City. - (o) No City Councilmember Appointments.
-Understanding that citizen committees are most effective when the members are able to communicate freely, no City Councilmember will be appointed as a member of a citizen committee. - (p) Recommendation Regarding the Continuation of Committees.
-The Mayor shall annually review the activity of the existing committees to identify inactive committees and shall provide a report to the Council recommending which committees should be continued and which dissolved. - (q) Bylaws.
-No board, commission or committee will create or amend its bylaws in a way that limits the City Council or Staff or that creates requirements for the City Council or Staff.
-Further, no board, commission or committee will create or amend its bylaws to change the purpose or mission of the board, commission or committee, expand the scope of the board, commission or committee, or in any way cause the board, commission or committee to function in a way not intended by the City Council unless approved by the City Council.
+If an individual who is currently serving on a citizen board, commission, or committee is hired by the City of Killeen, once the current term is complete, he or she is not eligible for reappointment to his or her position on the board, commission, or committee. - (n) No City Councilmember Appointments.
+Understanding that citizen committees are most effective when the members are able to communicate freely, no City Councilmember will be appointed as a member of a citizen committee. - (o) Recommendation Regarding the Continuation of Committees.
+The Mayor shall annually review the activity of the existing committees to identify inactive committees and shall provide a report to the Council recommending which committees should be continued and which dissolved.